 Our local Walmart reorganized itself–again.

 I hate rolling in circles to locate little things I need that don’t fall under obvious categories like “dairy” or “automotive,” or “laxatives.”
-Last time I braved the store, Tyoma melted down over the chaos in the toy aisles.
-Don’t blame him.
-I could’t find the Q-tips today.
+Last time I braved the store, Liev melted down over the chaos in the toy aisles.
+I don’t blame him.
+I couldn’t find the Q-tips today.
 Roll, roll, roll.
 Are they with the beauty supplies?
-No. Band-aids?
-No. Wet Ones Wipes?
+No. Roll, roll, roll.
+Band-aids?
+No. Roll, roll, roll.
+Wet Ones Wipes?
 No?
+Roll, roll, roll.
 Are they on an overloaded cart abandoned by the dog food?
 Yes. @#$%&*!!!

 The usual morning managers mumble, half-embarrassed through the rigmarole and briskly dismiss everyone.
 Today’s tiny manager reveled in the procedure.
 Like a girl who longed to be a cheerleader but was woefully uncoordinated, she found a niche without choreography or tiny clothes.
 Were the louder than usual “Yays” a result of her increased enthusiasm or a reaction to sinister corporate practices?

 Bursts of applause swept me away.
 I cheered with team members.
 My fingers drummed mini-ovations on to the cart handle.
 If I was so moved, how did the team members react to this ridiculousness?